vlad17/runlmc/README.md

 ### Roadmap

-0. code/run large benchmarks (no ipynb in benchmarks).
+0. code/run large benchmarks (no ipynb in benchmarks). -> benchmarks should regen kernels.
 0. Write up ICML paper.
 0. rm 33k stuff from benchmarks
 0. Clean up benchmarks: set tasks for general cleanliness, figure out what to do with standard_tester.py, remove path dependency (right now access `../data` requires you to be in the benchmarks/ directory for invocations).
 How to run - info should go in their main pages, README should say how to print the help paragraph for all the scripts.
-Move slurm script for large kernel perf grid into repo, clean it up too.
+Move slurm script for large kernel perf grid into repo, clean it up too. clean up OMP_NUM_THREADS stuff too.
 0. Coalesce pool (rm extrapool): Starmapper multiprocessing interface - pool-based, within-thread.
 PoolGenerator - make on-the-fly pools (generator should cleanup on failure), with closing() and cleanup.
 Use is `self.pool_generator.make(par) as pool:`.
 If in LMC pool=... specified, then wrap it in a dummy generator that returns the same pool always.
 If pool=... is unspecified, then pool_generator will make pools on the fly with desired parallelism min with cpu count (but will short-circuit to blocking within-thread parallelism below size threshold/cpu_count=1). no chunks. [bugfix pool](https://github.com/python/cpython/pull/57/files).
 Update benchmarks to new interface.
 0. Generic benchmarks-run-all script.
 0. TODO(general-solve) Preconditioner?